 As a girl, she saw the movie, ‘Gorillas in the Mist’ and was excited and frustrated at the same time.
 “I told myself that meeting gorillas is something that I can never experience.”
 After graduating from Silesian University in 2004, Monika started working for an investment company managing mutual funds.
 With her own source of income, she took her first big trip to Uganda and Rwanda.
 She fell in love with Africa and had the chance to fulfill her childhood dream of seeing the mountain gorillas.

 Currently, Monika runs a travel agency with her father and organizes tours to Croatia (part of former Yugoslavia).
 This job has been fulfilling as it allows her to work in the travel industry and to continue to discover the world.
 Since 2009, Monika has traveled to Iran, Madagascar, Democratic Republic of Congo, Borneo, the Philippines, Greece, Oman, and Namibia.
-She continues to upgrade her camera equipment and add new places to visit to her wish list.
+She continues to upgrade her camera equipment and add new places to visit.

 Monika’s travels are not approached as just photo trips, “I want to get to know the country and its people as well”.
 She admits she has often been on a restricted budget so the conditions for taking photos are sometimes far from comfortable; but each destination is somehow “recorded under my skin and maybe this is the reason why I want to return back to everywhere”.

 Copyright © 2022 Dembinsky Photo Associates - All Rights Reserved.
 Powered by GoDaddy GoCentral Website Builder.